The Sysnative Witch Project

 1. Differences

-Before I will show you the differences between 64 and 32 bits, we need to know what WoW64 means.
-If we don’t know what the WoW64 means, you could get confused about the name itself!
-As an example, 32 bits apps are accessing their files from the SysWoW64 folder…Is this folder, the 64 bits folder?
+Before I show you the differences between 64 and 32 bits, we need to know what WoW64 means.
+You could get confused about the name itself if we don’t know what the WoW64 means!
+As an example, 32-bit apps are accessing their files from the SysWoW64 folder…Is this folder, the 64 bits folder?
 Let me explain.

 WoW64 (Windows 32-bit on Windows 64-bit) is a subsystem of the Windows operating system capable of running 32-bit applications on 64-bit Windows.
 It is included in all 64-bit versions of Windows